Billionaire Profile

 Early Life

-Sir Ian Clark Wood was born on July 21, 1942, in Aberdeen, Scotland.
-He was educated at Robert Gordon's College and later studied psychology at the University of Aberdeen, graduating in 1964.
+Sir Ian Clark Wood was born in Aberdeen, Scotland, on July 21, 1942.
+He received his education at Robert Gordon's College and the University of Aberdeen, where he studied psychology and graduated in 1964.

 Rise to Success